premAI-io/benchmarks/docs/ml_engines.md

 ### Some pointers to note:

 1. For candle, Metal backend is supported but it gives terrible performance [even in small models like Phi2](https://github.com/huggingface/candle/issues/1568).
 For AMD ROCM there is no support as per this [issue](https://github.com/huggingface/candle/issues/346).
+2. For CTranslate2, [ROCM is not supported](https://github.com/OpenNMT/CTranslate2/issues/1072) however works are in progress to have this feature on CTranslate2.
+[No support for Mac M1/M2](https://github.com/OpenNMT/CTranslate2/issues/1607)
+3.